Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Gravitational Collapse

-\Major{During the process of gravitational collapse, both the accretion and dissipation of matter and energy occur.
-Figure \ref{fig:ns-params_time_evolution} provides a visual representation of this process for the soft HQPT EOS.
-The figure depicts the time evolution of mass density ($\rho$) in the first row, heat flux ($q$) in the second row, and anisotropy ($\sigma$) in the third row at different time points: $t = 0 \ \mathrm{ms}$ in the first column, $t = 0.99t_\mathrm{BH}$ in the second column, and $t = t_\mathrm{BH}$ in the third column, within the collapsing NS.
+During the process of gravitational collapse, both the accretion and dissipation of matter and energy occur.
+Fig. \ref{fig:ns-params_time_evolution} provides a visual representation of the equatorial cut of the collapsing compact object, which initially followed soft HQPT EOS.
+The figure depicts the time evolution of mass density ($\rho$) in the first row, heat flux ($q$) in the second row, and anisotropy ($\sigma$) in the third row at different time points: $t = 0 \ \mathrm{ms}$ in the first column, $t = 0.99 \ t_\mathrm{BH}$ in the second column, and $t = t_\mathrm{BH}$ in the third column, within the collapsing NS.
 The dominance of the quark-bound core is clearly visible in the plots.
 The central density of the NS undergoes a significant increase due to the accretion of particles from the outer core and crust.
+The constancy of the transition radius during the collapse is also evident in the evolution of mass density and anisotropy.
 In the final moments of the collapse, there are substantial fluctuations in mass density and radial pressure, although changes near the surface are minimal.
 Throughout the dynamical evolution of gravitational collapse, the radial pressure at the surface is no longer zero, unlike in the static case.
 This is because there exists a radial heat flux according to Eq. (\ref{sg19}).
 Initially, when the star was in equilibrium, the heat flux was zero throughout the NS.
 However, towards the end of the collapse, a finite heat flux exists at the surface, while the heat flux is zero at the center.
-This signifies that the center of the NS at the end of the collapse corresponds to the singularity of a black hole, in accordance with the Black Hole Information Paradox (once something enters the horizon, no information about it can ever come out, making it a point of no return).}
+This signifies that the center of the NS at the end of the collapse corresponds to the singularity of a black hole.
+Next, we investigate the behavior of all unstable anisotropic NSs with an eigenfrequency of $\omega_o^2 = -5 \times 10^7 \ \mathrm{s^{-2}}$.
+By solving Eq. (\ref{sg8}) at different equally spaced time intervals, we compute the time evolution of the NS's mass ($M$) as shown in Fig. \ref{fig:time_evolution_and_w2-tBH_profile} (upper panel).
+The labels in Fig. \ref{fig:time_evolution_and_w2-tBH_profile} showcasing the EOS names indicate that the initial NS (at $t=0$) followed the respective EOS.
+During the process of gravitational collapse, the NS's mass initially remains constant but abruptly decreases near the formation of the event horizon due to the emission of particles into outer spacetime.
+At the moment of event horizon formation, $m(t_\mathrm{BH},R)$ precisely coincides with the value obtained using the junction condition given by Eq. (\ref{sg24}).
+The previous calculation of the mass density profile (Fig. \ref{fig:time_evol}), in which the density tremendously increases at the end moments of collapse, suggests that the total mass of the collapsing NS must increase, while Eq. \eqref{sg8} results in a decrease of the NS's mass during the collapse.
+This is due to the fact that the total mass of the collapsing NS, which is calculated using Eq. \eqref{sg8} is the mass of the incoming particles only, while the mass density ($\rho(r,t)= \mathcal{E}(r,t)/c^2$) which is calculated using Eq. \eqref{sg4} incorporates both incoming and outgoing particles along with the mass equivalent of energy that is involved during the collapse.